Patchwork begins with stories.

 Light in the Dark — A World Storytelling Day Celebration of Story, Community, and Creative Renewal

-Philadelphia, PA (The Rotunda)— March 22, 2026— Patchwork Storytelling Guild invites the public to celebrate World Storytelling Day with a special event titled Light in the Dark, a joyful afternoon of storytelling, creativity, and connection.
-This community gathering will feature an interactive storytelling workshop, a shared lunch experience, and a dynamic concert of live storytelling performances.
+Celebrate World Storytelling Day "Light in the Dark", a joyful afternoon of storytelling, creativity, and connection, on Sunday, March 22 at The Rotunda, 4014 Walnut Street, Philadelphia, PA, featuring an interactive storytelling workshop, a shared lunch experience, and a dynamic showcase of live storytelling performances.

 “Stories are the lampposts given to us by our predecessors in life.
 They encourage us, mark the way, and smooth the road—often revealing bypasses and shortcuts—so that we might stride toward our destinations with confidence and clarity.
 And it is our stories that will one day light the way for others.
 This showcase is a testament to that power, and to that generosity of spirit.”